-By the end of 2022, we anticipate adding an eight-screen complex scheduled to open in South City Square, Brisbane in Queensland.
+The landlord for South City Square has been delayed in completing the construction works and turning over the space to us.
+We now anticipate the eightscreen complex to open in the second half of 2023.
 The new location will operate under the Angelika Film Center brand.
-By the end of 2023, we anticipate adding a five-screen Reading Cinemas in Busselton in Western Australia.
-Both new cinema complexes are part of broader shopping center developments currently under construction.
+Also by the end of 2023, we anticipate adding a five-screen Reading Cinemas in Busselton in Western Australia.
+Both new cinema complexes are part of broader multi-use lifestyle/shopping center developments currently under construction.